MrAnonymous3642/WraAct/README.md

 ## Evaluation: Function Hull Approximation

 The `evaluation_volume` folder contains the code about volume evaluation of convex hull approximation for activation functions.
-To evaluate the convex hull approximation method in [PRIMA](https://dl.acm.org/doi/pdf/10.1145/3498704), you need install [ELINA](https://github.com/eth-sri/ELINA) and put it in the `WraAct` folder if you need test the methods in [PRIMA](https://dl.acm.org/doi/pdf/10.1145/3498704) called SBLM+PDDM.
+To evaluate the convex hull approximation method in [PRIMA](https://dl.acm.org/doi/pdf/10.1145/3498704), you need install [ELINA](https://github.com/eth-sri/ELINA) and put it outside the `WraAct` folder if you need test the methods in [PRIMA](https://dl.acm.org/doi/pdf/10.1145/3498704) called SBLM+PDDM.
 If you only want to use WraAct, you do not need to install ELINA.

 ### Check Achieved Results